Chapter 30: The Falsifiers (Evil Impersonators, Counterfeiters, and Liars)

 “While they were alive, the evil impersonators made people confused about who they were; now that they are dead, the evil impersonators are insane and are themselves confused about who they are.”

 Dante then looked at the other sinners in the bolgia.
-He saw a sinner so afflicted with dropsy, which makes parts of the body swell up, that had his legs been cut off, he would have resembled a lute, a musical instrument that is shaped like a pear.
+He saw a sinner so afflicted with dropsy, which makes parts of the body swell up, that had his arms and legs been cut off, he would have resembled a lute, a musical instrument that is shaped like a pear.
 The sinner’s belly was enormous, in comparison with which his face was tiny.
 His mouth was open, in the manner of a person with a raging thirst and parched lips.

 “You there,” the sinner said, “you who are not being punished here — why, I do not know — look at me and know that my name is Master Adamo.
 In life, I was rich and I had everything I wanted.
 In death, I would love to have even one drop of water.
 In my mind I picture the streams of water in my homeland, and this tortures me even more than my dropsy does.

 “In life, I was a counterfeiter.
-Gold florins are supposed to be made with 24 carats of gold, but the gold carats I made had 21 carats of gold and three carats of a less valuable metal.
+Gold florins are supposed to be made with 24 carats of gold, but the gold coins I made had 21 carats of gold and three carats of a less valuable metal.
 I would love to see my employers down here in this bolgia with me.
 If it were possible for me to drag my body even one inch in 100 years, I would have already started on a journey around this Circle to find the one employer who is already supposed to be here and to find the others who will join him.
 I would have already started on this journey even though this Circle is 11 miles in length and a half-mile, at least, in width.

 “As a counterfeiter, I made coins appear to be more valuable than they really were.
 Now my body is bigger than it should be.”